Students work on a problem set

 “These kids aren’t quiet, so I usually know that they get it when they yell out, ‘I get it!’”, shares Ms. Shannon Payette, a veteran teacher of 20 years.
 “The minute that a child can explain to me why this is working, then that means I have done my job.”

-“Interleaving is basically just mixing things up,” explains Dr. Megan Sumeracki.
-Compared to blocking, where many of the same type of problem are grouped together, interleaving mixes up different concepts and types of problems on the same page, so students have to figure out which skills to apply when.
+Compared to blocking, where many of the same types of problems are grouped together, interleaving mixes up different concepts and types of problems on the same page, so students have to figure out which skills to apply and when.

-Ms. Kelly shares, “We typically learn the rules: that the same sign, you add them.
+“We typically learn the rules: that the same sign, you add them.
 Different signs, you subtract them.
 But now, give them multiplication rules, and [students] confuse the rules.
 So, building that conceptual knowledge allows them to own the rules.
 They don’t have to memorize them.
 They can always derive them.”

 After a conversation about interleaving, both teachers recognized opportunities to use it more in their classrooms.
 Dr. Sumeracki recommended jumbling problems on homework assignments and tests so students could better understand why they use a particular math skill to solve a problem.
 This allows for constant review of information during later tasks and avoids cramming before big exams.